bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Error End Event
 ~~~~~~~~~~~~~~~

-The happy path of a process is left if an error is thrown with an
+The happy path of a process is left if an error is thrown with a
-:ref:`process-element-error-end` (e.g. if an approval was declined).
+:ref:`process-element-error-end` (e.g. if approval has been declined).
 The Error
 End Event throws the error to the upper process level, it can't be caught on the
 same process level.